diego-conti/ratatoskr/README.md

 	$ratatoskr/ratatoskr ext-derivative --lie-algebra 0,0,12 --form 3 --latex
 	e^{12}

 Notice that the option `--latex` is not indicated in the parameter description.
-It is an implicit option available for all programs, which has the effect of instructing the program to return latex output.
-Future versions of `ratatoskr` may introduce more implicit options that govern output.
+It is an implicit option available for all programs generated with `make_program_description`, which has the effect of instructing the program to return latex output.
+Another implicit option is `--silent`, which discards all output.
+Future versions of `ratatoskr` may introduce more implicit options governing output.

+### Program description

+A C++ program may contain more than one 'program' in the sense explained in section [Usage](#usage).
+Each program is defined by an invocation of the form

+	make_program_description("my_program_name", "the purpose of my program", parameter_description, function)

 ### Parameter descriptions